-The policy was developed through looking as 3 key aspects of promoting positive relationships and behaviour.
-These are: preventative, responsive and partnerships.
+The policy was developed through looking at 3 key aspects of promoting positive relationships and behaviour.
+These are: preventative, partnerships and responsive.
 Each area essentially overlaps but the approach allowed the group to structure the policy appropriately.

 Within each aspect the following approaches are covered: